If you’re interested in visiting one of the best waterfalls in the world, then you’re reading the right thing.

 When you arrive at the falls, it’ll take a few minutes for your brain to figure out that it’s real and that you’re not dreaming or watching some CGI’d masterpiece.I think it’s worth noting that despite its natural beauty there typically aren’t as many tourists as you’d expect at the falls.
 Instead, there are many locals having a good time!
 It’s also worth knowing that the falls are at their busiest on the weekends.

 If you’re on a budget it’d be wise to bring your own food and drink because the vendors on location sell their products at high prices.
 It is a bit of a money trap.

 And speaking of money trap…..
 Immediately upon arriving at the falls, you’ll be swarmed with local Filipinos asking to be your guide for the day.
 Despite saying “no, thanks” several times, we still ended up with a guide at our side who helped us around and told us a little about the area.
 Even though we did not want a guide in the first place, we still paid him and thanked him at the end of our stay.

 There are actually 3 waterfalls.
 The first is the most impressive and is where the majority of the food, people and rafts are.
 Yes, rafts.
 3 or 4 large bamboo rafts have been constructed in the waterfall pool.
 You can rent these rafts and even get a local to take you to the actual waterfall and go under it.
 The water gets VERY powerful and didn’t go nicely with my sunburn!
 But it was fun!!

-The other 2 watefalls are just a little further up than the first and can be found within a 5 minute walk.
+The other 2 waterfalls are just a little further up than the first and can be found within a 5-minute walk.

 If you’re looking for a dash of adrenaline to your day then go canyoning!